Nondestructive verification of continuous-variable entanglement: Entanglement verification

-After these first two QND interations, the modes interact again, crossing probes modes with signal modes.
-Both interactions operate as beam-splitters with transmittance $T_{1}$ for modes 1 and B and transmittance $T_{2}$ for modes 2 and A. Thus from the equations (\ref{QND-X1}) to (\ref{QND-PB}), we have to modes 1 and B:
+After these first two QND interactions, the modes interact again, crossing probe modes with signal modes.
+Both interactions operate as beam splitters with transmittance $T_{1}$ for modes 1 and B and transmittance $T_{2}$ for modes 2 and A. Thus from equations (\ref{QND-X1})-(\ref{QND-PB}), we have to modes 1 and B:

 and to modes 2 and A: